 Remove old leaves and stems or those that get bent or damaged at any time during the year.
 Pothos will naturally replace old leaves and these can be trimmed off at the base of the leaf stem near the center stem.

-Pothos stems can be damaged accidentally in your home by bending or being knocked.
-Once a stem has been damaged the leaves after the break can die off.
-It is best to remove this damaged stem, around 1 inch above the break point to prevent the rest of the stem becoming affected by disease.
+Pothos stems can be damaged accidentally in your home if they are bent or knocked.
+Once a stem has been damaged, the leaves after the break can die off.
+It is best to remove this damaged stem, around 1 inch below the break point to prevent the rest of the stem becoming affected by disease.

 The pothos plant can grow new leaves from the bottom of the stem or may split and grow multiple stems from the point that you cut.
 Use sharp secateurs and cut the stem just below the last set of leaves.

 Pruning pothos plants to take cuttings

 Pothos can be pruned to take new cuttings.
 You can take cuttings at any time but they will grow quicker when taken in spring or summer.
 The plant will be in its growth phase so will be quick to sprout new roots from the stem placed in the water.

 It is best to take pothos cuttings from the longest part of the stem to keep the plant growing evenly.
 I like to take the bottom 5-6 inches off the longest stem when taking cuttings trim a different stem each time.

 Does trimming a pothos help it grow?

 Trimming a pothos will help it to grow more stems and encourage a denser plant.
 Trimming the stems to within 4-5 inches of the base will give you a small leafy plant.
 Let the stems grow longer if you want to have a hanging display or wrap them around a grow pole for a vertical feature.

 Trimming off old pothos leaves and stems will also help to reduce the chance of disease and keep the plant looking neat.
 Pothos plants will replace leaves and stems as they get older so trim them off if you notice they are turning brown and drying off.